 As demand for substantiated commitments increases, seeking independent third-party verification can help drive credibility and confidence from both customers and stakeholders.
 While organisations are showing awareness of the need to measure and manage their pledges, many are relying on self-verification, which is difficult to monitor and report accurately.

-of more than 1,100 sustainability professionals across 11 countries and 13 industries, found that only 46 percent are having their data and information independently verified.
+An international survey of more than 1,100 sustainability professionals across 11 countries and 13 industries, found that only 46 percent are having their data and information independently verified.
 Any sign of a lack of transparency could have significant consequences, such as a downturn in investor confidence and customer trust.

 Independent verification is increasingly being regarded as an essential tool for global organisations to show themselves as following best practice in pursuing transparency, trust and supply chain visibility.
 In fact, global organisations which, although not government or industry, are credible, well-renowned and thus very powerful, are becoming a voice of endorsement for such verification.
 In some cases, organisations are often named and shamed for not having their data and information independently substantiated.